docker/docs/engine/swarm/networking.md

 - The **docker_gwbridge** is a bridge network that connects the overlay networks (including the `ingress` network) to an individual Docker daemon's physical network.
-By default, each task of a service is connected to its local Docker daemon host's `docker_gwbridge` network.
+By default, each container a service is running is connected to its local Docker daemon host's `docker_gwbridge` network.

   The `docker_gwbridge` network is created automatically when you initialize or join a swarm.
 Most users do not need to customize its configuration, but